 Select four cases from your case log that best demonstrate your expertise in anesthesia case management to submit as case reports.
 A complete case log must be filled out for each of the four case reports.
 The case log number that pertains to the report should be documented at the top of the report.
 This information will be used to confirm that the case is entered as part of your case log.
 The case reports should demonstrate your knowledge, skills and abilities in advanced anesthesia case management.
-The case reports must be written on cases that classify as ASA III or higher.
-It is strongly recommended that each case report represent a different systemic disease/condition or procedure in order to show diversity in drug protocols and anesthesia case management.
+The case reports must be written on cases that qualify as ASA III or higher.
+It is strongly recommended that each case report represent a different systemic disease/condition or procedure to show diversity in drug protocols and anesthesia case management.
 All drug amounts should be listed as dose (mg or mcg) or dosage (mg/kg or mcg/kg).
 Do not just state volume (mL) administered.
 All values included in the reports should contain the appropriate units (e.g., HR: 56bpm, MAP: 84mmHg, TP: 7.6g/dL, etc.)

 The case report should describe, in detail, how the patient was evaluated and managed during all phases of anesthesia (e.g., pre-anesthetic, induction, maintenance, recovery).
 It is important that the information in your case report be clearly understood.
 Utilize critical thinking skills to present the information in a logical manner.
-Only provide pertinent details about the case that directly relate to anesthesia care and case management.
-ONLY use generic drug names (aside from few exceptions listed in the case log section); use proper medical terminology, and define any abbreviations (e.g., positive end expiratory pressure (PEEP)) the first time that it is used in the report.
+Only provide pertinent details about the case that directly relates to anesthesia care and case management.
+ONLY use generic drug names (aside from few exceptions listed in the case log section) and proper medical terminology throughout the case report.
+Abbreviations must be spelled out the first time they are used (e.g., positive end expiratory pressure (PEEP)).
+Do not abbreviate a word unless it is used multiple times in the case report.
 It is important to show that you participated in the evaluation and management of the patient and were not just an observer.
 Consider some of the following ways of demonstrating your knowledge and experience:

-- Show how your observations, physical examination and history taking assisted the veterinarian with the development of an anesthesia drug protocol and management plan during the procedure. - 2.
-Explain why an observation was important or why you asked a certain question during the anesthesia period. - Describe how an observation and response by you helped to avoid an anesthetic complication. - 4.
+- 1. Show how your observations, physical examination and history taking assisted the veterinarian with the development of an anesthesia drug protocol and management plan for the patient. - 2.
+Explain why an observation was important or why you asked a certain question during the anesthesia period. - 3.
+Describe how an observation and response by you helped to avoid an anesthetic complication. - 4.
 Describe the procedures you performed.
 Explain why the procedure was performed. - 5.
 Explain your reasoning for the physiological monitoring used. - 6.
-Explain how you helped determine whether the patient's anesthetic plan and pain management strategy was effective.

-- 7. Explain how your observations and monitoring helped the veterinarian modify the patient's anesthetic plan or treatment. - 8.
+Explain how you helped determine whether the patient's anesthetic plan and pain management strategy was effective. - 7.
+Explain how your observations and monitoring helped modify the patient's anesthetic plan or treatment. - 8.
 Explain your role in planning the patient's anesthesia care through all anesthesia phases. - 9.
 Briefly show your understanding of the problem(s) being treated. - 10.
 Explain your contingency plans for all anticipated problems.